 The difference between right and wrong is rarely black and white.
-When it comes to the big moral issues around Internet privacy – from government surveillance to Facebook privacy – you might have your own strong opinions.
+When it comes to the big moral issues around internet privacy – from government surveillance to Facebook privacy – you might have your own opinions.
 But there are two sides to every story.

 - Unfair or deceptive acts or practices

 - Credit card fraud

 - Fraud in connection with identification documents and information

 These laws make it illegal to invade someone’s privacy in order to steal from them.
 But they also outlaw hacking that isn’t malicious.